-Launched in Pune, MediCtrl Hospitals to revolutionize healthcare in India | www.lokmattimes.com
+Launched in Pune, MediCtrl Hospitals to Revolutionize Healthcare in India | www.lokmattimes.com

-Pune (Maharashtra) [India], March 24 (/PNN): MediCtrl launched two Hospitals in Pune, namely MediCtrl Apple Hospital and MediCtrl Shree ...
+Pune (Maharashtra) [India], March 25: MediCtrl launched two Hospitals in Pune, namely MediCtrl Apple Hospital and MediCtrl Shree Hospital. ...

 Founded by Ratul Majumdar and Varun Singh, MediCtrl has already been recognized by Startup India and has received Incubation from STPI Gurgaon.
 They have already signed MOUs with hospitals with an estimated revenue of 13 Crs.
 Ratul holds more than 17 years of experience in Hospital Operations and Strategy with rich expertise in Overall Hospital Business Operations.
 Moreover, Varun has 11 years of experience in Healthcare, contributing directly to the bottom line of many hospitals.
 Together, they are aware of the nerves of patients in India.
 “Healthcare in India should be judged not by the wealth of the few, but by the well-being of the many.
 Let’s strive towards a system that is equitable, accessible, and empowers individuals to take charge of their own health,” Ratul Majumdar said while speaking of his goals for the company and the country.